bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-07-newsletter.md

-  Comments in the PR thread mention that LND is working toward other changes that will enhance its ability to calculate the costs and gains related to settling HTLCs (both offchain and onchain), allowing it to make optimal decisions in the future.
+  Comments in the PR thread mention that LND is working toward other changes that will enhance its ability to calculate the costs and gains related to settling HTLCs (both offchain and onchain), allowing it to make optimal decisions in the future. {% assign timestamp="48:20" %}

 - [LDK #2293][] disconnects and then reconnects to peers if they haven't responded within a reasonable amount of time.
-This may mitigate a problem with other LN software that sometimes stops responding, leading to channels being forced closed.
+This may mitigate a problem with other LN software that sometimes stops responding, leading to channels being forced closed. {% assign timestamp="50:58" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="2642,26485,7645,7726,2293" %}